MarkRoddy/duckdb-pytables/README.md

         yield (r.name, r.description, r.language)
 ```

-Using the `pytable` function in a SQL query, you can call this Python function and query its output.
+Using the `pytable` function in a SQL query, we can invoke this function and uuse the output as if it were a database table.
 ```sql
 > SELECT *
   FROM pytable('ghub:repos_for', 'markroddy',